desrod/pasta-sos/README.md

 ## Cleanup

-`pasta-sos` will create virtual machines with multipass.
+`pasta-sos` will create virtual machines with `multipass`.
 At this time there is no functionality for removing these virtual machines automatically. `pasta-sos` will report the names of the virtual machines it creates with output to STDOUT; Similar to: `Launched: <name of VM>`.
-Use the command `multipass delete <name of VM>` to remove the virtual machines it creates; You may also have to use `multipass purge` to remove deleted virtual machines from your system.
+Use the command `multipass delete <name of VM>` to remove the virtual machines it creates; You may also need to use `multipass purge` to remove deleted virtual machines from your system.